 TFC is here to explain the different types of genetic testing

-Genetic testing has given us an incredible gift – the power to prevent the transfer of inheritable genetic diseases to our children.
-It also lessens a woman’s risk of miscarriage, as it significantly increases the likelihood that fertility specialists will transfer genetically normal embryos into a woman’s uterus.
+Genetic testing has given us an incredible gift.
+It has the power to prevent the transfer of inheritable genetic diseases to our children.
+It also lessens a woman’s risk of miscarriage.
+Why?
+Because it significantly increases the likelihood that fertility specialists will transfer genetically normal embryos into a woman’s uterus.
 Unfortunately, similarities in nomenclature between the different types of testing can lead to patient confusion.
 Our Austin fertility doctors are here to break down the basics between preimplantation genetic screening (PGS), and preimplantation genetic diagnosis (PGD).

 PGS and PGD serve two different purposes